simonw/shot-scraper/README.md

 This will create two image files, `www-example-com.png` and `w3c.org.png`, containing screenshots of those two URLs.

+If you run the tool with the `-n` or `--no-clobber` option any shots where the output file aleady exists will be skipped.

 You can set `url:` to a path to a file on disk as well:

 ```yaml